 After Shakur was killed, Biggie denied his troubles with Shakur and the ongoing East Coast-West Coast rap feud had anything to do with his former friend-turned-rival’s death.
 Six months later, Biggie would meet a similar fate.

 Over the years, multiple names have been thrown around as potential suspects for the murders of the rappers.
 Among them are Suge Knight; the LAPD; Orlando Anderson; and Sean "Puff Daddy" Combs, the founder of Bad Boy Records — but nobody has ever been formally charged in either of the murders.

-To see exclusive interviews and unique insight into both shootings, tune into Who Killed Biggie and Tupac? premiering on ID and discovery+ on Aug.
-14 at 9/8c.
+To see exclusive interviews and unique insight into both shootings, stream Who Killed Biggie and Tupac? on Max.